microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/Update-MgTeam.md

         - `[Onenote <IMicrosoftGraphOnenote1>]`: onenote
           - `[(Any) <Object>]`: This indicates any property can be added to this object.
           - `[Id <String>]`:
-          - `[Notebooks <IMicrosoftGraphNotebook[]>]`: The collection of OneNote notebooks that are owned by the user or group.
+          - `[Notebooks <IMicrosoftGraphNotebook1[]>]`: The collection of OneNote notebooks that are owned by the user or group.
 Read-only.
 Nullable.
             - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
             - `[DisplayName <String>]`: The name of the notebook.
             - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet